 With the Leaptest Automation Platform, users at all business levels can build Web, Desktop, and Virtual Desktop automation in minutes.
 Cases are designed as flowcharts and automated without writing a single line of code.
 This means your organization can set up and run automation without having to learn a new skillset or rely on external consultants.

 The Leaptest Automation Platform consists of three components: Studio (the designer), Controller (the server) and Agent (the runner).

-Studio is a desktop application made for Microsoft Windows 7 or later.
-It’s a powerful, visual designer that you can use to easily create automation cases, setup run schedules and dig into the results with dashboards and reports.
+Studio is a desktop application made for Microsoft Windows.
+It’s a powerful, visual designer that can be used by anyone in your organization to easily create automation cases, setup schedules to run automation cases on physical or virtual machines and in the cloud, and dig into the results with dashboards and reports.

-The Controller is a service that runs in the background, and it’s also made for Microsoft Windows 7 or later.
-It hosts all of the automation assets such as cases, images, schedules, reports and so on.
+The Controller is a service that runs in the background, and it’s also made for Microsoft Windows.
+It hosts and stores all automation assets such as cases, images, schedules, reports and so on.
 It also controls how automation cases are run and on which environments.

 The Agent is also a service that runs in the background on Microsoft Windows as well as Apple MacOS / OS X. It is the runtime agent that takes care of executing the individual automation cases one at a time, when requested by either a Studio or Controller.

 For more information about how to use Leaptest, please see the Learning Center.

 The three components use different communication protocols to perform their work:

 1. Studio communicates with the Controller using a REST API.
 The REST API is hosted on the Controller and can also be used by external scripts and integration mechanisms.